 This simple workout log will keep you motivated and on track to know at a glance where you came from, and where you stand now.

 Begin your workouts of course with a warm up time.
-Then move to heavy weights on a barbell.
+Then move to heavyweights on a barbell, and if you get into squats and lunges take care of your knees with knee sleeves.

 All statistics confirm that you get stronger using barbells than you will using the same weight on dumbbells.
 You can lift heavier with barbells simply because they are easier to stabilize.
 Barbells give you the advantage of focusing on the lift, and not which hands is doing what.